isabella232/experience-manager-guides-learn.en/help/tutorials/oxygen-connector/use-aem-connector.md

 Perform the following steps on the system where Oxygen XML Author is installed:

-1. Launch the installer’s `.exe` file.
+1. Launch the installer's `.exe` file.

-    The installation wizard’s welcome screen appears.
+    The installation wizard's welcome screen appears.

-2. Click **Next** and browse to location where Oxygen XML Author’s .exe file is available.
+2. Click **Next** and browse to location where Oxygen XML Author's .exe file is available.

 3. Select the file, and click **Open**.

-    The selected file’s location is added in the installation wizard.
+    The selected file's location is added in the installation wizard.

 4. Click **Next**.